 Russian Christmas Religious Observances

-During much of the 20th century as a Communist, atheist country, Christmas was not able to be publicly celebrated.
-Currently, many Russians continue to identify themselves as atheists, so the religious observance of Christmas had faded out of fashion.
+During much of the 20th century as a Communist, atheist country, Russia was not able to publicly celebrate Christmas.
+Many Russians continue to identify themselves as atheists, so the religious observance of Christmas had faded out of fashion.
 Increasingly, since the fall of Communism, Russians are returning to religion, primarily Russian Orthodoxy.
 The number of people celebrating Christmas as a religious holiday continues to grow.